 Daniel Kasser’s formative work in photography began in the mid-1970’s as an undergraduate art student in Redding, California.
 His early studies focused on mastering foundational art and design skills and the principles and techniques of photography.
 He attributes the turning point in his conceptual development and commitment to photography to Thomas Joshua Cooper, while studying at Humboldt State University in the late 1970's.

 “As part of my early studies I learned that great artworks are designed and take form through concept and craft.
 When these two factors are balanced, artworks can be compelling and enduring.
 Photography is the medium I selected to develop my artistic intentions and voice.
 Early in my development as a photographer, I pursued my pictures as fully previsualized photographs; this is no longer the case.
-My pictures now evolve out of the process, what I make from what I see and discover.
+My pictures now evolve out of the process, what I make from what I see and discover on site.
 As a Photographer, I collect images of places and objects and assemble them into pictures of ideas, crafting them from the multiple possibilities inherit in contemporary photographic techniques, materials and processes.”

-"My current shop has developed considerably since those early days (but I still have that old table).
+My current shop has developed considerably since those early days (but I still have that old kitchen table).
 I can also say that my skills and appreciation for the art and spirit of lutherie has expanded significantly since those early days when it was all so new and unknown territory."

 5499 Hildreth Lane, Stockton, California 95212, United States